Showing: 1 - 16 of 16 RESULTS

 Understanding ADHD

-ADHD is a neurodevelopmental disorder characterized by difficulties in sustaining attention, controlling impulses, and regulating hyperactivity.
-Students with ADHD often struggle with staying focused, organizing tasks, and managing time effectively.
+ADHD is a neurodevelopmental disorder characterised by difficulties in sustaining attention, controlling impulses, and regulating hyperactivity.
+Students with ADHD often struggle with staying focused, organising tasks, and managing time effectively.
 It’s crucial for tutors in Sydney schools to have a comprehensive understanding of ADHD and its impact on learning.
-By recognizing the cognitive and behavioral challenges associated with ADHD, tutors can tailor their teaching approaches to accommodate these specific needs, fostering an environment conducive to academic growth and success for students with ADHD.
+By recognising the cognitive and behavioral challenges associated with ADHD, tutors can tailor their teaching approaches to accommodate these specific needs, fostering an environment conducive to academic growth and success for students with ADHD.

-One of the most effective strategies for tutoring students with ADHD is the development of individualized learning plans (ILPs).
+One of the most effective strategies for tutoring students with ADHD is the development of individualised learning plans (ILPs).
 These plans should be tailored to address the specific needs and challenges of each student.
 ILPs may include accommodations such as extended time for assignments, frequent breaks during sessions, and the use of visual aids to enhance understanding.
-By personalizing instruction to meet the unique learning profile of each student, tutors can provide targeted support that maximizes their potential for academic progress and achievement.
+By personalising instruction to meet the unique learning profile of each student, tutors can provide targeted support that maximises their potential for academic progress and achievement.

 Multi-Sensory Teaching Approaches